 This office provides the opportunity to evaluate business prospects in the country before committing into a permanent investment in Malaysia.
 The RE or RO can only stand for its head office to perform its duties and cannot engage in any commercial activities on its own.

-It can carry out the activities to enhance bilateral trade relations and encourage
+It can carry out the activities to enhance bilateral trade relations and encourage export of Malaysian commodities while gathering appropriate information on its business outlay and opportunities in Malaysia.

 The office will be financed from outside the country and its sphere of influence will be limited to the region it would function in.
+A RO or RE cannot be established without the consent of the Malaysian Government.

 In order to operate its business in Malaysia, a foreign company can establish a branch office in the country.
 It is considered as an extension of the parent company and cannot exist as a separate business entity.